 The PICA Act requires the City to annually prepare a financial plan that includes projected revenues and expenditures of the principal operating funds of the City for five Fiscal Years consisting of the current Fiscal Year and the subsequent four Fiscal Years.
 Each five-year plan, which must be approved by PICA, is required to, among other things, eliminate any projected deficits, balance the Fiscal Year budgets and provide procedures to avoid fiscal emergencies.
-For information on the Twenty-Seventh Five-Year Plan and the Twenty-Eighth Five-Year Plan, see "- Current Financial Information - Fiscal Year 2019 Adopted Budget and Twenty-Seventh Five-Year Plan" and "- Fiscal Year 2020 Adopted Budget and Twenty-Eighth Five-Year Plan."
+For information on the Twenty-Eighth Five-Year Plan, see "- Current Financial Information - Fiscal Year 2020 Adopted Budget and Twenty-Eighth Five-Year Plan."